 Barbecued Copper River Salmon

-My wife bought some very nice fillets this week, and with our weather being a gorgeous sunny 70 degrees, it seemed fitting to barbecue this delicacy.
+My wife bought some very nice fillets recently, and with our weather being a gorgeous sunny 70 degrees, it seemed fitting to barbecue this delicacy.
 After browsing a few recipes and tweaking them liberally, here’s what I came up with: a subtle marinade and a honey lime yogurt sauce.
 Here goes:

 The Marinade